niumai/opencharity/README.md

 6. The icons used are not the same as in the design as I couldn't get the SVGs.
 I created a new font for the same so it's lighter.
 I could use Awesome Font but that's just bulky.
 7. The homepage size is 663.5 kB and total requests is 34 which I feel is pretty good.
 8. I've used Open Sans for text body and Raleway for headers.
 I couldn't get MuseoSans.
+9. As per a PDF document, I have fixed the navbar and added parallax background.

 NOTE:
 1. BEM CSS methodology was used.
 However, I must respect drupal classes too.